ConveyorLabs/conveyorlabs.github.io/docs/API.md

 |     `chainId`      |      Number       | The Network Id of the chain                                                                                                                                                                           |
 |     `referrer`     | String (Optional) | The referralId in the `ConveyorRouterV1` contract to be compensated 30% of the `protocolFee` on behalf of the swapper.                                                                                |

+!!!
+If the native gas asset for the chain (Ether, BNB, Matic, etc..) is either the `tokenIn` or `tokenOut`, pass in `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`
+!!!

 ### CURL

 ```